 Collect only the necessary information and gather other details later in the sales process.

 Drive engagement on your page by adding interactive elements.
-When a user takes action, they're more likely to stay on your page and engage further.
-Interactive features include videos that share details about the product, clickable CTA buttons and even live feeds of your social media pages so the user can read, click and follow you on multiple platforms.
+Users are more likely to stay on your page and engage further when they take action.
+Interactive features include videos that share details about the product, clickable CTA buttons, and even live feeds of your social media pages so the user can read, click, and follow you on multiple platforms.

 You aren't the end user, and the only opinions about UX that genuinely matter are your target audience's thoughts.
 After you redesign any important elements of your site, run split tests to gauge the impact of those changes.

 If you aren't regularly running A/B tests on your site, you're missing out on opportunities to improve your UX and add business value.